1234567891052/Dream-Project---Virus-Gam/README.md

 # Introduction

-Hi, this is my dream project.
-It is a single player biological action game, created using python with the help of the pygame library.
+This is a single-player biological action 'edugame' game, created using python with the help of the pygame library.
+The goal behind this project is to create a game that teaches basic biological concepts about the immune system in a fun way.

 I will also create a javascript version of the game, using the p5.js framework.

 # Basics of the game